Flats Fishing:

 • #2 lead wire to weight flies.

-• Stripping basket, only neccessary when wading the surf.
+• Stripping basket, only necessary when wading the surf.

 • Pair of Rubbermaid jar openers (to disjoint stuck rod sections)